jakelauer/theseus/.tutorial/parts/part-ii--evolving-state.md

 All evolvers have 4 parts:

-### Name
+### Name & Noun

-Evolvers are always named, and Theseus tries to enforce this because it makes working with higher-order components like EvolverComplexes easy.
-When you create an evolver, you give it a name, and that determines the output:
+Evolvers are always named, which makes working with higher-order components like [EvolverComplexes](./extended/evolver-complex.md) easy.
+When you create an evolver, you give it a name, and that determines how it will be used when grouped with other evolvers.

+The `noun` for an evolver determines the name of the data argument passed to each `mutator`, for consistency.
+If you don't specify a `noun`, it defaults to `"input"`.
+Each `mutator`'s first argument will be an object of the evolver's data type, keyed by this noun, prefixed with `"mutable"` in camel-case.

 ```typescript
 /**